Paul Hinman: Wildrose Independence Party

-Hinamn was made interim leader of the Wildrose Independence Party of Alberta in July 2020 and elected leader in 2021.
+Hinman was made interim leader of the Wildrose Independence Party of Alberta in July 2020 and elected leader in 2021.
 The party campaigns on Alberta separatism.
 It has no connection with the former Wildrose Party that merged with the Progressive Conservative Association of Alberta to create the United Conservative Party.

-Following Jason Kenney's announcement on May 17, 2022 that he would be resigning as premier of Alberta, Hinman was rumoured to be interested in running for leadership of the UCP.
+Following Jason Kenney's announcement on May 17, 2022, that he would be resigning as premier of Alberta, Hinman was rumoured to be interested in running for leadership of the UCP.
 Hinman said he had no interest in leading the party and said the UCP's divisions that led to Kenney's resignation would help the Wildrose Independence Party with recruitment.

 Fort McMurray-Lac La Biche by-election

 Hinman ran in the 2022 Fort McMurray-Lac La Biche by-election.
 Hinman was not a resident of the Fort McMurray or Lac La Biche regions, but denied he was an opportunist or ignorant of local issues facing the riding.

 He told Fort McMurray Today he was running as a candidate because he felt it was “the most important election in Alberta’s near-term history."
 He said he had stopped supporting Kenney and the UCP because he felt "Jason Kenney and the UCP have betrayed us by not standing up to Ottawa."

-Hinman finished third in the by-election, finishing behind NDP candidate Ariana Mancini and UCP MLA Brian Jean.
+Hinman finished third in the by-election, behind NDP candidate Ariana Mancini and UCP MLA Brian Jean.